virtualritz/nsi-docs/docs/c-api.rst

 The ability to load |nsi| command straight from memory is also provided.

-The optional parameters accepted by this function are:
+The optional arguments accepted by this function are:

-.. table:: NSIEvaluate() optional parameters
+.. table:: NSIEvaluate() optional arguments
     :widths: 3 1 2 4

     +------------------------+----------+----------------------------------------------------+